 Ask God to allow you to see yourself and others as he sees, and then act accordingly:

 Finally, remember that GOD LOVES YOU.
 You are his Child.
 He is your loving Father.
 Each of us has fallen from his grace, but that does not stop him from offering His Grace to us every day:

 Angels are watching…

 I testify in the name of Jesus Christ that ministering angels are all around us!
 I close today with this quote from Elder Holland.
-He reminds us that God’s ministering angels are charged with protecting each of us.
+He reminds us that God’s ministering angels protect each of us.

 As always, thanks for reading Change of Heart!
-I am inspired by your stories…please share with me below, or PM me at Kyle@ChangeOfHeart.LIFE.
-Here’s a final short “wrap-up” video for today’s message…hope you enjoy it!
+Your stories inspire me…please share with me below, or PM me at Kyle@ChangeOfHeart.LIFE.
+Here’s a final “wrap-up” video for today’s message… I hope you enjoy it!